-CIO UK looks at how CIOs can raise awareness of security with comments from leading CIOs and digital experts on promoting a security culture.
+CIO UK examines how CIOs can approach cybersecurity within the organisation, with comments from leading CIOs and digital experts on how they promote a security culture.

 Hire a CISO?

 According to the 2017 Harvey Nash / KPMG CIO Survey, just under a third of organisations had been subject to a major security incident in the previous 24 months, but only 20% of organisations felt that they were prepared for a cyberattack.

 One way in which they can bolster their defences is by hiring a Chief Information Security Officer (CISO), whose role is dedicated to maintaining security within the company.
 A CISO must be alert to evolving cyber threats and the form that they could take.
 They are responsible for sharing their knowledge and advice with executives and employees, setting up an effective security plan and implementing security policies.

 CISOs are arguably in highest demand at larger organisations with more complex security needs, with companies such as Reckitt Benckiser, Hargreaves Lansdown, Unilever and Centre Parcs all having one in place.